Skip to main content

 Processing Note

 This collection was processed during the 2016 Jazz Archives Fellowship Program at the Institute of Jazz Studies, Dana Library, Rutgers University – Newark by fellows Veronica Johnson, Brad San Martin, and Treshani Perera, IJS intern Max Dienemann and staff members Tad Hershorn, Angela Lawrence, and Elizabeth Surles.
+A later accrual delivered in 2024 and 2026 was processed in 2026 by Benjamin Houtman.

 Title